Dada Nexus (NASDAQ:DADA) Releases Q2 2021 Earnings Guidance

-Dada Nexus (NASDAQ:DADA) updated its second quarter 2021 earnings guidance on Tuesday.
+Dada Nexus (NASDAQ:DADA) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $- for the period.
 The company issued revenue guidance of $215.88 million-223.59 million, compared to the consensus revenue estimate of $210.13 million.

-Several research firms have weighed in on DADA.
-KeyCorp lowered their price target on Dada Nexus from $55.00 to $47.00 and set an overweight rating on the stock in a report on Wednesday, March 10th.
-Citigroup raised their price target on Dada Nexus from $36.00 to $37.00 and gave the company a buy rating in a report on Wednesday.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their price target on Dada Nexus from $36.00 to $37.00 and gave the company a buy rating in a report on Wednesday.
-Zacks Investment Research raised Dada Nexus from a sell rating to a hold rating in a report on Wednesday, May 12th.
-Finally, JPMorgan Chase & Co. assumed coverage on Dada Nexus in a report on Wednesday.
-They set an overweight rating and a $40.00 price objective on the stock.
-Two analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
-Dada Nexus presently has an average rating of Buy and a consensus target price of $38.88.
+DADA has been the subject of a number of recent research reports.
+Citigroup boosted their price objective on Dada Nexus from $36.00 to $37.00 and gave the company a buy rating in a research note on Wednesday, June 9th.
+KeyCorp reduced their price objective on Dada Nexus from $55.00 to $47.00 and set an overweight rating on the stock in a research note on Wednesday, March 10th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price target on Dada Nexus from $36.00 to $37.00 and gave the stock a buy rating in a report on Wednesday, June 9th.
+Zacks Investment Research upgraded shares of Dada Nexus from a sell rating to a hold rating in a report on Wednesday, May 12th.
+Finally, JPMorgan Chase & Co. began coverage on shares of Dada Nexus in a research report on Wednesday, June 9th.
+They set an overweight rating and a $40.00 target price on the stock.
+Two investment analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
+The company presently has an average rating of Buy and an average price target of $38.88.

 Dada Nexus Limited operates platform of local on-demand retail and delivery in China.
 It operates JDDJ, a local on-demand retail platform for consumers, retailers, and brand owners; and Dada Now, a local on-demand delivery platform for merchants and individual senders in various industries and product categories.